 Player Quality is a dynamic reflection of your golf right now, one which is more sensitive to your current form than handicap.
 As a guide, a golfer playing off a plus-handicap will have a Player Quality in the mid 90s.
 A scratch player will be low 90s.
 A low single figure handicap player will be in the high 80s, while a 10 handicap golfer will have a Player Quality of around 80.

-Player Quality can be viewed overall, but also broken down to the specific facets of the game such as Off The Tee (OTT) or Putting (PUTT).
+Player Quality can be viewed overall, but also broken down to the specific parts of the game such as Off The Tee (OTT) or Putting (PUTT).
 We use Machine Learning to then measure what happens and see how accurate we were.

 Over time the machine gets smarter and more tailored to the individual, giving you a truly unique insight into your playing ability.